pravsemilo/swift-notes/swift.org/Getting_Started.md

 $ export TOOLCHAINS=swift
 ```
 * To select a different installed toolchain, use its identifier in the `TOOLCHAINS` variable.
-	* THe identifier can be found in toolchain's `Info.plist` file.
+	* The identifier can be found in toolchain's `Info.plist` file.
 	```bash
 	$ /usr/libexec/PlistBuddy -c "Print CFBundleIdentifier:" /Library/Developer/Toolchains/swift-4.0-RELEASE.xctoolchain/Info.plist
 	org.swift.4020170919